 "With mental health being such a big topic, I want to make all girls feel good.
 I just want to remove all the beauty standards.
 I feel like all girls are beautiful in their own way."

 The competition previously introduced a 'bare-face model' round but this is the first time someone has entered the full pageant without wearing makeup.

-Miss England organiser Angie Beasley spoke about the decision to launch the new format, saying: "It encourages contestants to show us who they really are without the need to hide behind makeup and filters on social media.
+Miss England organiser, Angie Beasley, spoke about the decision to launch the format, saying: "It encourages contestants to show us who they really are without the need to hide behind makeup and filters on social media.

 "This round in the contest was introduced back in 2019 as we were receiving so many entry images from contestants covering their faces with thick make up and using filters.

 “Since then contestants post their images on social media to enter this round.

 "This is the first time I've seen a contestant completely makeup-free competing in a semi final and she said she felt empowered against all the other contestants.

 “I'm all for make up to enhance your natural beauty but there's no need for youngsters to wear It so thick that it looks like a mask."

 In a pinned post on Melisa's Instagram page, the 'bare face top model' penned: "I did not expect my story to spread globally as it has done, but I am delighted that it has, and I hope that it can make a difference to so many women and girls."